EdData/LondonHousingProject/README.md

 Job-Density Ratio:

--- The Job-Density Ratio, shows the total number of jobs in an area and compares it tot he working population.
-This ratio can also help us understand why an area might be more popular to live in.
+-- The Job-Density Ratio, shows the total number of jobs in an area and compares it to the working population.
+This ratio can also help us understand why demand may have increased in London during these years.

 -- Google estimates that 76.1% of people in the UK are of working age.
 So I will adjust the population accordingly to retrieve this value for each year.